-North Korea fires ballistic missiles, Japan says
+Japan reports another North Korean ballistic missile launch

-North Korea launched two ballistic missiles towards its eastern waters early on Sunday, the Japanese Defense Ministry announced.
-The launches, which came after the US moved an aircraft carrier to South Korea, mark Pyongyang’s seventh round of test firings in two weeks.
+North Korea launched two ballistic missiles towards its eastern waters early on Sunday, the Japanese Defense Ministry has announced.

+The tests, which came after the US moved an aircraft carrier to South Korea, mark Pyongyang’s seventh round of firings in just two weeks.

 The ministry said that the two projectiles were fired eastwards from North Korea, reached an altitude of approximately 100km (60 miles), and traveled around 350km (217 miles) before splashing down in the Sea of Japan.